H4HWV2011/msjarvis-public-docs/thesis/24-consciousness-coordinator-and-services.md

 ## 24.9 Summary

 The consciousness coordinator ties together memory, spatial structures, introspective records, container paths, global settings, language models, and evaluators.
 By planning and executing workflows across these components, it turns a collection of services into a single, inspectable process for handling requests and generating self-descriptions.
 Subsequent implementation-focused work can build on this design to specify concrete APIs, deployment layouts, and monitoring arrangements.

+---

+## Implementation Notes (Reality Alignment)

+The Consciousness Coordinator is implemented as an HTTP service listening on port 8018.
+It orchestrates calls into WOAH and semantic memory services (including ChromaDB on port 8011) and is intended to expose governance and safeguard endpoints such as `/constitutional/status` and `/guards/status` so that higher-level monitors can verify that constraints are active.

+The WOAH neurobiological brain is provided by the `ms-jarvis-woah.service` unit, which runs a uvicorn-backed application under systemd.
+This live service integrates with the Coordinator to supply weighted optimization and scoring signals as described in the thesis.